Reconstruction of neutrino events in the Accelerator Neutrino Neutron Interaction Experiment: Part I: Conclusions

 \section{Conclusions}

 The basic ANNIE detector consists of an upstream muon veto, a 3-meter diameter tank containing Gd-doped water and a 2.3 meter diameter PMT array, and a downstream tracking muon spectrometer.
 ANNIE is unusual in that it is small compared compared to the light travel time smearing due to PMT timing resolution, thus the convention water Cherenkov vertex reconstruction using mostly timing does not work well.
 In addition, ANNIE event vertices all occur within 2 meters of a downstream tank wall, which in large water Cherenkov detectors are typically rejected as outside the reconstruction fiducial volume.
-In this paper we demonstrated that the combination of the MRD and PMT array pattern recognition could be combined together to give a vertex and track resolution comparable to standard timing techniques in large detectors.
-This will allow ANNIE to make preliminary cross section measurements of charged-current events that generate a muon that stops in the MRD.
+In this paper we demonstrated that the combination of the MRD and PMT array pattern recognition could be combined together to enable fitting single muon neutrino interactions that would simply be rejected as outside the fiducial volume in larger detectors and not used for physics analysis This will allow ANNIE to make preliminary cross section measurements of charged-current events that generate a muon that stops in the MRD.

 ANNIE has now installed LAPPDs on the downstream wall of the target tank, which will have time resolutions on the order of 60-70 ps.
 A follow-on paper to this one will describe reconstruction using these novel detectors for the first time, and will compare LAPPD-enhanced reconstruction over the more conventional methods presented here.